Due to the recent rainfall in the area, the wildfire danger is now LOW in the Peace River Forest Area.

 COVID-19 AND WILDFIRE

 New COVID-19 safety measures have been developed in cooperation with workplace health and safety officials and Alberta Health.
-Key areas such as training, warehousing, aviation, and detection are some of the many areas that have been reviewed and adjusted to ensure staff safety.
+Key areas such as training, warehousing, aviation, and detection are some of the many areas reviewed and adjusted to ensure staff safety.

 If you have any questions, please contact our office at 780-624-6190.